MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 };
 ```

-The following sample consumes the component that's created in the previous sample, and thereby shows how to access the members from outside the assembly.
+The following sample consumes the component that's created in the previous sample.
+It shows how to access the members from outside the assembly.

 ```cpp
 // compile with: /clr